Tingley

 Tingley is a suburban village in the City of Leeds in West Yorkshire, Northern England, forming part of the parish of West Ardsley.
 Tingley forms part of the Heavy Woollen District.
 It is situated between the cities of Leeds and Wakefield.

 Most of Tingley sits in the Ardsley and Robin Hood ward of Leeds City Council, whilst west Tingley forms part of Morley South ward.
-Both wards make up the western half of the Morley and Outwood parliamentary constituency.
+Both wards are part of the Leeds South West and Morley parliamentary constituency.

 Geography

 Historically part of the West Riding of Yorkshire, Tingley is situated between Leeds, Wakefield and Bradford but considered part of Morley.
-It has the WF3 (Wakefield) postcode area while the village telephone numbers are "0113", the Leeds prefix.
+It has the WF3 (Wakefield) postcode area while the area's telephone numbers use "0113", the Leeds prefix.

 Etymology

 The name Tingley is first attested in the thirteenth century, and on through the Middle Ages, in forms such as Thing(e)law(e), and Tinglawe in 1608.
 The name comes from Old English þing ('meeting, assembly') and hlāw ('mound, hill, burial mound').
 Thus it was probably the meeting place for Morley Wapentake.

 Just to the north of Tingley, at the northern end of East and West Ardsley parish, lies Dunningley, whose name is first attested around 1200 in the forms Duninglau and Duninglaue.
 Like Tingley and Ardsley, this came comes from a personal name followed by Old English hlǣw ('hill, mound').
 In this case the name was Dun, and was followed by the element -ing- which in this instance is an Old English suffix indicating the connection between the name-bearer and the landscape feature.
 Thus the name once meant 'Dun's hill' or 'Dun's (burial) mound'.